 - Repeat the steps on each of the cylinders and record your readings.
 Determine any necessary actions.

-In conclusion by comparing the results of each one of these tests to each other; one can identify what may or no be the problem.
+Finally, by comparing the results, of each one of these tests to each other; one can identify what, may or no be the problem.